kshannon-ucsd/dsc40a/index.md

 Please note that updates to the syllabus specific for the Summer 2025 Remote Session have been posted, check them out here! [syllabus update link](https://dsc40a.com/pages/syllabus.html#summer-2025-remote-updates).
 Office Hours are listed under the Calendat tab.

+{: .important }
+For Office Hours, both in person and on zoom, check the Calendar tab on the left for links, times, and locations.

 <!-- **{{ course_vars.announcement.text }}** -->

 {% for week in calendar %}